diogoalves12/LDTS-Project/docs/README.md

 ---
 #### **Know code Smells**
-  We tried fix all the errors reported by error-prone.
-No other major code smells identified.
+  We addressed all the errors and warnings reported by Error Prone, leaving only five warnings unresolved.

-  Long Classes: Board

 ### **Testing**

+The group utilized several tools and frameworks for testing, including:
+  - JUnit: For creating and executing unit tests.
+  - Mockito: For creating mocks and simulating behaviors.
+  - PIT (Pitest) Mutation Testing: To evaluate the quality of unit tests by identifying deficiencies through code mutations.
+  - jqwik: For property-based testing, although it was implemented to a lesser extent.

 Screenshot of coverage report: